 Reality: The debate is still ongoing among pool professionals.
 Shocking the pool during the winter months can certainly help avoid a green swamp-like pool in the spring.
 It's often recommended that you at least maintain a minimum level of Free Available Chlorine at all times.
 However, poor water balance, improper application, and over-chlorination of a winterized pool can lead to unintended consequences, such as discoloration and damage to pool surfaces.

 Whether you decide to use pool shock or not, it's still important to test and monitor the water chemistry of a covered, winterized pool during the off-season.
-Do this at least twice a month when the water in your pool is not frozen.
+Do this at least once or twice a month when the water in your pool is not frozen.
 Cooler water will require less frequent testing, while warmer water may need to be tested more often.

 Winter Pool Shock Tips

 If your pool has a solid winter or safety pool cover, there will be less maintenance required.
 This is because sunlight and debris are blocked from entering the pool.
 Debris can quickly eat up your existing chlorine residual, and sunlight fuels algae growth (which will also deplete chlorine levels).
-However, if you have a mesh cover, then sunlight will certainly pass through, along with snow melt, rainwater, and some of the of the finer dirt, debris, leaf particles, and other things that land on your pool.
+However, if you have a mesh cover, then sunlight will certainly pass through, along with snow melt, rainwater, and some of the finer dirt, debris, leaf particles, and other things that land on your pool cover.
 These are things that can contribute to green water if sanitizer levels are absent or inadequate.